haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

     IP address of the load balancer and this becomes the external address of your service.

+* When you create a *service*, it is assigned a static IP address that never changes during lifetime of the service.

 ## Running applications in Pods

 ## Managing the lifecycle of the Pod's containers